 Meanwhile, writer and academic John Naughton blogged today about an “intriguing email which dropped into my inbox”.
 It appeared to commission information for The Sun’s Jenna Sloan and said:

 “I’m looking for a teacher and a nurse to be case studies in The Sun next week.

 “This is for a political, election feature and both must be willing to say why they feel let down by the Labour Government, and why they are thinking about voting Conservative.

 “We’ll need to picture them, and also have a chat about their political opinions.
 We can pay the case studies £100 for their time.”

 Naughton cautions that the email may not be genuine.
 We’ll certainly know one way or another before the election is over.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.